gchq/Gaffer/store-implementation/hbase-store/README.md

 Timestamp
 -----------------------------------------------

 HBase keys have a timestamp field.
-The user can specify which property is used for this by setting "timestampProperty" in the schema to the name of the property.
-If this is not specified then the time when the conversion to an HBase Cell happens is used.
+The user can specify which property is used for this by setting "timestampProperty" in the schema, however we strongly recommend you do not use it with this store.

+### Important note
+This only applies to groups with disabled aggregation.

+For elements with the same Key (group, vertex/source/destination/drection, groupBy), with aggregation disabled, the timestamp value must be unique.
+If it is not unique then elements will be deduplicated and deleted, even if some properties are different.

+If you choose to set the timestampProperty in the schema and populate the timestamps yourself then you must ensure the timestamps are unique.
+If you don't set the timestamp values then HBase will attempt to create a unique timestamp value.
+There is a very very small chance that it will fail to create a completely unique value and data could be lost.
+The auto generated timestamp is made up partly of the current system time and party with a random number.
+So if you ingest lots of similar elements at exactly the same time (within the same millisecond) the chance of a non-unique value is higher.

 Validation and age-off of data
 -----------------------------------------------